 4. Tailored for the company and hiring manager

-It mentions the company name and shows the candidate took the time out to do some research.
+The above cover letter template mentions the company name and shows the candidate took the time to do some research.
 This shows employers and the hiring manager a strong desire to work for the company.
 Blasting out the same cover letter to every employer and job application won’t get you very many interview requests.

 A good cover letter matters.
 Naturally, your cover letter will be slightly different for the company you’re applying for, since it should be customized to match your unique history, skill set, and desired job position.
 However, the basic structure and level of enthusiasm found in this cover letter example should serve you well in most situations.

-Cover letters still matter.
-It's your chance to talk directly to the hiring manager about your resume.
-With the right resume and a powerful cover letter, your job search effort should be richly rewarded dream job that’s perfect for your needs!
+Cover letters still matter – so don’t let anybody tell you otherwise.
+The letter is your only chance to talk directly to the hiring manager about your resume.
+Don’t waste that golden opportunity.
+With the right resume and a powerful cover letter, your job search effort should be rewarded with a dream job that’s perfect for your needs.
+Why not get started today?